This content is not available in your preferred language.

 • Note that the amount of memory LabVIEW can allocate depends on the bitness of the LabVIEW software and operating system used.

-• Consider using LabVIEW 64-bit, which allows for more memory usage, but does not support all of the modules, toolkits, and drivers that LabVIEW 32-bit does.
+• Consider using LabVIEW 64-bit, which allows for more memory usage but does not support all of the modules, toolkits, and drivers that LabVIEW 32-bit does.
 This and other differences are outlined in the LabVIEW 32-Bit vs. 64-Bit Applications FAQ.
-If the 32-bit version of LabVIEW is required for specific drivers/toolkits consider integrating both versions and use the 32-bit version only for the drivers/toolkits calls and the 64-bit version for the rest of the application.
+If the 32-bit version of LabVIEW is required for specific drivers/ toolkits, consider integrating both versions and using the 32-bit version only for the drivers/toolkits calls and the 64-bit version for the rest of the application.
 Use Network Protocols to communicate between 64-bit and 32-bit applications.

 Closing References in LabVIEW